lanainland/lanainland.github.io/_travel/giza_pyramids.md

 #### The pyramids of Khafre and Menkaure | Menkaure pyramid close-up

 To keep away from the hustle and bustle, the best is to stay in.
 The Marriott Hotel is a quiet oasis with picturesque views of the pyramids, ideal for a dinner outing.
-For breakfast, a tasty selection of egyptian treats laid out on the terrace of a local hotel overlooking the pyramids.

 ![fountain, gardens and pyramids](./assets/img/travel/egypt/giza_pyramids/pyramids8.jpg){: width="100%"}

 ![restaurant interior](./assets/img/travel/egypt/giza_pyramids/pyramids9.jpg){: width="100%"}

+#### Marriott Mena House gardens and restaurant

+For breakfast, a tasty selection of egyptian treats laid out on the terrace of a local hotel overlooking the pyramids.

 ![breakfast and pyramids](./assets/img/travel/egypt/giza_pyramids/pyramids10.jpg){: width="100%"}

-#### Marriott Mena House gardens and restaurant | Egyptian breakfast at a nearby hotel with an amazing view of the pyramids
+#### Egyptian breakfast at a nearby hotel with an amazing view of the pyramids

+Answer to the Sphinx's riddle:

 ![pyramids day and night](./assets/img/travel/egypt/giza_pyramids/pyramids11.jpg){: width="100%"}

-#### Answer to the Sphinx's riddle: 'Day and Night'
+#### 'Day and Night'